If you have an "unlocked" or

 pretty easy to figure out, and the

-phone shop staff will help you with
+phone shop staff should help you with

 that, too.
 Here's